islamd7/MyFirstGame-SpaceInvaders/README.md

 # MyFirstGame-SpaceInvaders
  Space Invaders
+This game was made in 3 days.
-Run the game,after extract file from zip
+Run the game,after extract file from zip.